 Import-Module to select only the commands that you want to

-import, and you can exclude commands that cause name conflicts in your
+import, and you can exclude commands that cause name conflicts in your session.

 Module authors can prevent name conflicts by using the DefaultCommandPrefix property of the module manifest to add a default prefix to all command names.
 The value of the Prefix parameter takes precedence over the value of DefaultCommandPrefix.

 Even if a command is hidden, you can run it by qualifying the command name with the name of the module or snap-in in which it originated.

 The PowerShell command precedence rules determine which command runs when the session includes commands with the same name.

 For example, when a session includes a function and a cmdlet with the same name, PowerShell runs the function by default.
 When the session includes commands of the same type with the same name, such as two cmdlets with the same name, by default, it runs the most recently added command.